-- Identification of existing controls: work costs, infrastructure security plan — in general, it’s an opportunity to make a check to ensure that the controls are working correctly (e.g., information obtained from previous audits).
+- Identification of existing controls: work costs, infrastructure security plan — in general, it’s an opportunity to make a check to ensure that the controls are working correctly (such as information obtained from previous audits).

 - Identification of consequences: damage or consequences to the organization that could be caused by an incident scenario should be identified.

-A Risk analysis quantifies the statistical likelihood of an impact of a particular risk and its frequency of occurrence Afterwards, using the combination of these two factors one can determine the severity of the risk, which may be either positive or negative.
-Although there are many ways of calculating risk, there is a generic form based on a matrix called risk heat map, illustrated in Table 1 below.
+A risk analysis quantifies the statistical likelihood of an impact of a particular risk and its frequency of occurrence afterward, using the combination of these two factors one can determine the severity of the risk, which may be either positive or negative.
+Although there are many ways of calculating risk, there is a generic form based on a matrix called risk heat map, illustrated below.

 Table 1: Example of a risk heat map matrix.

 Risk evaluation allows determining the tolerability of each risk.
 It should be noted that tolerability is different from severity.
 Tolerability allows determining which risks need treatment and the relative priority.
-This can be achieved by comparing the risk severity established in the risk analysis step with the risk criteria generally found in the consequence criteria already defined in Table 1 above.
+This can be achieved by comparing the risk severity established in the risk analysis step with the risk criteria generally found in the consequence criteria already defined in the table above.